 The parameter pce_mframe_cnt indicates which major frame a particular photon was recorded in.
-As described in the ATLAS Science Receiver Algorithms document, a major frame is an aggregation of two hundred consecutive shots, and is used by the onboard software to determine the downlinked telemetry band.
+As described in the ATLAS Science Receiver Algorithms document, a major frame is an aggregration of two hundred consecutive shots, and is used by the onboard software to determine the downlinked telemetry band.
 The major frame counter is read from the digital flow controller on each photon counting electronics (PCE) card, and is unique to each PCE.
 Within a PCE, the major frame counter is identical for both weak and strong spots.
-This counter is incremented sequentially with each major frame boundary, and will roll over in approximately 2.7 years (or about 4.3 billion major frames) at a nominal laser pulse repetition frequency of ten thousand shots per second.
-We note the major frame counter within a beam pair resets when the PCE card is rebooted or powered off due to a safehold event.
+This counter is incremented sequentially with each major frame boundary, and will roll over in approximately 2.7 years (or about 4.3 billion major frames) at a nominal laser pulse repetion frequency of ten thousand shots per second.

 In order to make sense of the major frame counter, one must also know which PCE that counter is associated with.
 The parameter ph_id_channel provides this information, as well as additional insight into the heritage of a particular photon event.
 Each PCE has twenty different timing channels used to time received photon events.
 The channel number assigned for any received photon event is designated as ph_id_channel in the ATL02 product.
-In addition, it is desirable to know if a photon event was triggered by a rising or falling edge signal from the detector electronics, as the times associated with rising and falling edge signals are not necessarily identical (a subtlety used in ATL02 processing to produce the photon time of flight).
+In addition, it is desirable to know if a photon event was triggered by a rising or falling edge signal from the detector electronics, as the times associated with rising and falling edge signals are not necessarily identical (a subtletly used in ATL02 processing to produce the photon time of flight).
 Combining all this information, we have three PCEs with twenty channels each, a corresponding rising or falling edge signal, resulting in 120 possible paths for received photon events in ATLAS for a single active detector bank (A or B; as given by the parameter det_ab_flag in the /ancillary_data/atlas_engineering group).
 We assign a unique ph_id_channel number (between 1 and 120) according to the table below.

 Action PCE Number Channels

-falling 1 1 - 20
+falling 1 1-20

 falling 2 21 - 40

 falling 3 41 - 60

 rising 1 61 - 80

 rising 2 81 - 100

 rising 3 101 - 120

 Table 7-5.
-Table to relate ph_id_channel to a photon's path through ATLAS.
+Table to relate ph id channel to a photon's path through ATLAS.